 Landing Pages cost you money.
-After all you invest in keywords, write ads, pay Google bids, and get customers to your Landing Pages.
+After all, you invest in keywords, write ads, pay Google bids, and get customers to your Landing Pages.

 It would be a great pity after doing all this if your persuasion falters on your Landing Page and does not convert.

-Ditto for marketing collateral that you invest in.
+You can use it to craft the marketing collateral that you invest in.

 You can use it for email marketing and automated email campaigns